 Kate Martin attends WNBA draft to support Caitlin Clark, gets drafted by Las Vegas in second round

-NEW YORK (AP) — Kate Martin traveled to the WNBA draft to support her Iowa teammate Caitlin Clark and ended up getting drafted by the Las Vegas Aces.
+NEW YORK (AP) — Kate Martin came to the WNBA draft to support her Iowa teammate Caitlin Clark and ended up getting drafted by the Las Vegas Aces.

 Martin was selected 18th overall by the defending champions.